Shaleeta/607-2024/Next.md

 - Edit the file to add metadata & a cover photo
 - Add mp3 to download page
 - Prepare your Show & Tell

+### Show & Tell Presentation

-      - Each presentation should be 15-20 minutes
+Each presentation should be 15-20 minutes.
+You should include:
+- your download page
-      - Remember to share your download page, some of your audio, and some of your biggest challenges
+- some of your audio
+- some of your biggest challenges

-      - Struggling to fill your time slot?
-Tell a story or anecdote about your process, share your research, showcase some funny mistakes, or involve your audience!
+Struggling to fill your time slot?
+- Tell a story
+- Share an anecdote
+- Explain some research you reviewed/information you learned
+- showcase a funny mistake
--
+- involve your audience!